GavinJsg/leanrgit/readme.txt

-Git is a distributed version control system. insert hello world
+Git is a distributed version control system.
-Git is free software! wo like Git.
+Git is free software!
-Git tracks changes
+Git tracks changes.